pgexperts/handyrep/docs/setup.rst

 Section servers
 ---------------

+This section is read *only* during initial HandyRep setup, or if override_server_file is set to True.
+Otherwise it is ignored in favor of the contents of servers.save.

 This section has a series of server definitions, each one of which has informtion about that server, in the form:

 ::